 Carol commenced working at Westside Christian College in 1999 as a Home Economics and Hospitality teacher and remained at Westside until she retired in 2008.
 During her time at Westside, she took part in a number of the schools Work Parties to the Solomon Islands.

 She currently is involved in voluntary work with EALD and AMEP teaching and tutoring new migrants.
-Since 2005 she has been an Acts 1:8 team member each year assisting to introduce a phonics reading program to Solomon Island communities.
-Carol is involved in prayer, teaching and hospitality with her local church and has served on the Board of Westside Christian College for 6 years.
+Starting in 2005 she was an Acts 1:8 team member for 12 years assisting to introduce a phonics reading program to Solomon Island communities.
+Carol is involved in prayer, teaching and hospitality with her local church and has served on the Board of Westside Christian College for 9 years.